 Business Health Insurance allows your staff to bypass the lengthy NHS waiting lists by providing them with access to private healthcare.

-When reviewing your new or existing Business Health Insurance policy, the underwriting option you choose will decide if pre-existing medical conditions are covered but if they are excluded then how long for.
+When reviewing your new or existing Business Health Insurance policy, the underwriting option you choose will decide if pre-existing medical conditions are covered, or how long they will be excluded for.

-Moratorium: This is the most common form of underwriting for businesses that are providing cover for less than 100 employees.
-Moratorium excludes any pre-existing health conditions that employees have suffered in the last five years for at least two years.
-If the insured member goes two years with no symptoms or treatment it can be covered again.
+- Moratorium: This is the most common form of underwriting for businesses that are providing cover for less than 100 employees.
+Moratorium excludes any pre-existing health conditions that employees have suffered in the last five years for at least the first two years.
+If the insured member goes two years with no symptoms or treatment, it can then be covered.

-Fully Medical Underwritten: All staff disclose their pre-existing conditions up front and the insurance underwriters will decide what is covered from day one of the policy.
-The positive for this option is you know what cover is in place from day one, but it can however negatively impact you or your staff by excluding existing conditions.
+- Fully Medical Underwritten: In this option, all staff disclose their pre-existing conditions upfront and the insurance underwriters will decide what is covered from day one of the policy.
+The benefit of this option is you know what cover is in place from day one, but it can negatively impact you or your staff if certain conditions are excluded.

-Medical History Disregarded: MHD is the most sought-after form of underwriting as disregards all employee’s medical history which allows all existing conditions to be covered.
+- Medical History Disregarded: MHD is the most sought-after form of underwriting, as it disregards all employee’s medical history, allowing all existing conditions to be covered.
 Medical History Disregarded is only available for larger companies that have over 100 employees.